powsybl/powsybl-metrix/docs/index.md

 you encounter issues regarding the compiler, don't hesitate to use the *metrix-simulator-centos* version that has been compiled with an older version of the compiler.

-Once the two zip are downloaded, unzip them in a repository of your choosing.
+Once the two zip files are downloaded, unzip them in a repository of your choosing.

 ### Configuration